TalariaSoftware/ncmanager-help/board/publish-minutes.md

 that government body
 has done.
 You should publish
-your committee minutes
+your board minutes
 right away
 to make them available
 to the general public.

-Publishing your minutes right away also allows committee members to review them while the meeting is fresh in their mind.
+Publishing your minutes right away also allows board members to review them while the meeting is fresh in their mind.